lucashomuniz/lucashomuniz/README.md

-This portfolio presents over **twenty projects** in the **data analytics field** each designed to address real-world business challenges and create strategic value.
-The projects span a variety of objectives, from **statistical analysis** to uncover patterns and trends, to building robust **ETL/ELT pipelines** that streamline data processing.
-Comprehensive **data transformations** were performed to ensure high-quality and well-integrated datasets, while **interactive dashboards** were developed to support data-driven decision-making effectively.
-Predictive models powered by **machine learning algorithms** delivering actionable forecasts and insights.
+This portfolio presents different types of projects in the **Data Analytics** field each designed to address real-world business challenges and create strategic value.

+**Statistical Analysis**
+A strong foundation in statistical modeling ensures the accuracy of insights drawn from data.
+This portfolio applies hypothesis testing, regression analysis, time series analysis, analysis of variance and probability distributions to uncover patterns, trends and correlations to support data-driven strategies.

+**Data Visualization**
+Turning complex datasets into intuitive results is key to effective decision-making.
+This portfolio leverages **advanced visualization techniques** using tools like Power BI and Python libraries to craft dynamic dashboards that enhance data storytelling and business intelligence.

+**Machine Learning**
+Predictive analytics drive smarter business strategies.
+This portfolio features projects that utilize supervised and unsupervised learning, employing models like Linear Regression, Decision Trees, Random Forest and Deep Learning to forecast trends and optimize processes.

+**Data Engineering**
+Efficient data pipelines form the structure of data analytics.
+This portfolio highlights expertise in ETL processes, big data frameworks, and cloud computing, leveraging technologies to ensure data is accessible, clean, and ready for advanced analytics.

-By leveraging technologies such as Python, R, SQL, Databricks, PySpark, Google Cloud Platform, Microsoft Azure and PowerBI, this portfolio demonstrates a unified approach to deliver efficient, scalable and impactful solutions, emphasizing the ability to translate complex data into actionable insights that drive measurable business outcomes.
+By leveraging technologies such as Python, R, SQL, Databricks, GCP Stack, Azure Stack, AWS Stack and PowerBI, this portfolio demonstrates a unified approach to deliver efficient, scalable and impactful solutions that drive measurable business outcomes.